boun-tabi/SQuAD-TR/visualizations.md

 # Visualizations

 In this page, we demonstrate the visualizations for the dense retrievers in our paper.
+We customized [BertViz](https://github.com/jessevig/bertviz) to obtain visualizations.

 ## DPR Visualizations